 Yield 12 +

 Homemade lasagna with sweet potatoes in place of noodles!
 This recipe packs a ton of flavor and preserves the texture of traditional lasagna for a nutrient-packed meal.
+The addition of cottage cheese in place of ricotta adds extra protein!

 - 1 lbs ground beef (can also use ground Italian sausage for part)